wp-plugins/customericare-livechat/readme.txt

 == For customers with special requirements: server sided Enterprise version.  ==

 By the way - we have a heavy, powerful server-side bundle available.
-Anybody requiring enhaned security and on-premise data storage can benefit from it.
+Anybody requiring enhanced security and on-premise data storage can benefit from it.

-== is there a paid version for power users? ==

-Yes.
-We have added paid features for demanding customers.

-Here's a free ebook to teach you how to chat with customers! http://customericare.com/download-polite-done-right/

-We will soon start a great deal dedicated for Wordpress, stay tuned!